 Score: 5

 This measure applies to existing residential and light commercial HVAC systems.
-It is estimated that poor HVAC installation results in at least one fault in 70 – 90% of homes in the U.S.2 The following points also reinforce the applicability of the measure in the State:
+It is estimated that poor HVAC installation results in at least one fault in 70 – 90% of homes (inadequate refrigerant charge, insufficient evaporator airflow, improper sizing, conduction losses) in the U.S. The following points also reinforce the applicability of the measure in the State:

-33% of CT homes have air conditioning, penetration of ASHP estimated at 8% – expected to grow in near future through electrification and enhanced utility program support.
+33% of CT homes have air conditioning (excluding multifamily buildings with chillers), penetration of ASHP estimated at 8% – expected to grow in the near future through electrification and enhanced utility program support.

-CT also has many older homes and small commercial buildings, likely with older HVAC equipment / configurations.
+CT also has many older homes and small commercial buildings, likely with older HVAC equipment/configurations.